TalkTools

 Key Takeaways

-• Specifically, at high jaw height, Bite Blocks 2–3 correspond to bilabials, labiodentals, alveolar fricatives/affricates, /r/, and high vowels (/I/, /e/, /u/).
+• Bite Blocks 2–3 set a high jaw position for bilabials, labiodentals, alveolar fricatives and affricates, /r/, and the high vowels /I/, /e/, and /u/.

-• As a result, matching the bite block to the jaw position required for each target sound builds the jaw stability foundation for accurate articulation.
+• Matching the block to the jaw height a target sound requires builds the stability foundation for accurate articulation.

-• To learn the complete system, the 3-Part Treatment Plan for OPT™ course teaches the full Bite Block Hierarchy and how to integrate jaw grading with speech sound targets.
+• The 3-Part Treatment Plan for OPT™ course covers the full Bite Block Hierarchy, including how to integrate jaw grading with speech sound targets.

 From the Community